UPPMAX/R-python-julia-matlab-HPC/docs/julia/load_run.rst

    .. tab:: UPPMAX

-      Go back and check which Python modules were available.
+      Go back and check which Julia modules were available.
 To load version 1.8.5, do:

       .. code-block:: sh